Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2024 guide) 98/100

-The 2018 vintage reveals freshness above all else!
-It sets the tone, so to speak, and quickly distances itself from everything we know about 2018 (the heat, the mildew, etc.).
-It follows its own path, starting with the freshness of red berries and even garrigue!
-On the palate, the wine is dense but also slender; it's a paradox, but the result is convincing because the muscle and tension channel the concentration.
-Ultimately, the wine is harmonious and ready to stand the test of time.
+The 2018 vintage reveals freshness, above all else!
+It sets the tone, so to speak, and quickly seeks to break free from everything we associate with 2018 (the heat, downy mildew, etc.).
+It follows its own path, opening with the freshness of red berries and even the scent of the garrigue!
+On the palate, the wine is dense yet slender; it’s a paradox, but the result is compelling because the muscle and tension channel the concentration.
+Ultimately, the wine is harmonious and ready to stand the test of time for decades to come.
 A great success.
-2028-2053
+2028–2053

 The Wine Cellar Insider - Jeff Leve